 Here are a few things to consider before using an air source heat pump in this capacity:

 First of all, you will need on an external wall which is going to be outside of your house to place the evaporator coil; because it will be at a lower temperature in comparison to traditional boilers, your home must be insulated.
 These are measures that must be taken to make the system much more efficient; you also need to think about the fuel but is being replaced: if it's electric, coal, or oil, it is going to be much more favorable than using gas.
 On the other hand, he pumps are a very good option where gas is concerned, if it is unavailable.

-We are group of experienced heat pump installers and heating engineers with a passion for renewable energy and sustainable construction.
+We are group of experienced heat pump installers in Essex and heating engineers with a passion for renewable energy and sustainable construction.
 Our group of heat pump installers hold a range of different accreditation and certifications.

-Our heat pump services and solutions are cost effective and we draw on the wealth of experience and knowledge of our intallers to meet the specific requirements of our customers.
+Our heat pump services and solutions in Essex are cost effective and we draw on the wealth of experience and knowledge of our intallers to meet the specific requirements of our customers.
 Our heat pump systems are designed and installed to the highest of standards and delivered and installed on time.
 We understand what it takes to make the customer happy and we pride ourselves on our customer's satisfaction.
 We will always be professional, polite, courteous and helpful.